Tom Clarke (musician)

 Tom Clarke (born 11 March 1986) is an English multi-instrumentalist known as the lead vocalist of the British indie rock band The Enemy.

 Clarke has performed on all of the band's albums, playing guitar, piano, and strings on We'll Live and Die in These Towns.
 He appeared as a guest on Noel Fielding's team on the first episode of series 23 of Never Mind the Buzzcocks.

 Personal life

 In January 2010, Gigwise reported that Clarke had acquired a "ridiculous farm" and was taking a short break from music to decorate.
 Clarke stated that the band was rehearsing and writing new Enemy material prolifically.

 In October 2016, he finished his last Enemy gig by proposing to his unsuspecting girlfriend and tour DJ Kate Frost.

+Clarke was diagnosed with autism in his early to mid-30s.

 Gumball Rally

 In 2009, Clarke participated in the Gumball 3000 Rally.
 Monster Energy, one of the rally sponsors, awarded Clarke and his co-driver and fellow band member Tom Boddy the 2009 Monster Energy Award for Bad Behaviour.